geological-survey-of-queensland/gsq-metadata-extraction/filepath-metadata-extraction/README.md

 Hidden layer size (latent variable dimensionality):

-For a words with around 20 characters (encoded) a hidden size of 35 is the smallest size that effectively and accurately encodes the information.
+For a word with around 20 characters (encoded) a hidden size of 35 is the smallest size that effectively and accurately encodes the information.

 ##### Core/Overal Model

 Overall the model performs as follow: the character encoder encodes each character individually, then characters of a word are concatenated and each word is encoded individually.
 The LSTM then encodes the sequence of word vectors into a vector representing the entire input.
 This is then decoded into the encoded words.
 Each word is decoded into encoded characters and each encoded character is decoded into the onehot character vector.

-The weights for the character and word encoders and decoders are copied from the pre-trained word embedding’s.
+The weights for the character and word encoders and decoders are copied from the pre-trained word embeddings.

 The core is comprised of a LSTM cell and a dense network.
-The LSTM cells is given the array of encoded word vectors and processes them sequentially.
+The LSTM cells are given the array of encoded word vectors and processes them sequentially.
 After each word vector it updates its internal state and once all words have been processed it outputs its hidden state.
 The dense layer then decodes the hidden state into an array of word vectors.
-The hidden size should a few time larger than the embedded size of the output so that I can contain the information of the output as well as some information regarding the current state of processing.
+The hidden size should be a few time larger than the embedded size of the output so that it can contain the information of the output as well as some information regarding the current state of processing.

 The total model architecture including all levels of encoders and decoders is the following: